 In case of severe incidents like pipe bursting, you might need to shut off the home’s water supply.
 Hence, it’s crucial to know where the main water valve is located.
 Usually, the main water valve is located beside the water meter and must be kept in good condition.
 If you are planning to be away from your home this winter by any chance, make sure to shut the valve off to prevent the risk of pipe bursting while you are away.

 Inspect your furnace

 Servicing your furnace is an essential part of preparing your plumbing system for winter.
-If your furnace is not in good condition, your pipes are at the risk of freezing and bursting when the temperature decreases.
-When you are preparing your plumbing system for winter, make sure your furnace is working perfectly by having a professional at service.
+If your furnace is not in good condition, your pipes are at risk of freezing and bursting when the temperature decreases.
+You also may need to consider furnace repair.
+When you are preparing your plumbing system for winter, make sure your furnace is working perfectly by hiring a professional.

 Service the water heater

 Your water heater is the most important thing during winter, and make sure it is running in optimal condition.
 Before winter hits, drain your water heater and get a professional to check the tank’s sacrificial anode rod and make any repairs or replacements if needed.

 Don’t let the disposal clog the kitchen drain